 All public wastewater systems in Idaho that generate, collect, treat, or dispose of 2,500 gallons or more of wastewater per day must be classified based on indicators of potential health risk including the system's complexity, volume, and variability in raw waste.
 Learn more about system classification requirements and access a worksheet for calculating system classification.

 Owners of all public wastewater systems in Idaho that generate, collect, treat, or dispose of 2,500 gallons or more of wastewater per day are required to have a responsible charge operator and substitute responsible charge operator licensed at a type and class equal to or greater than the system's classification.
 Learn how to meet the licensed operator requirement and access a database of contract operators for hire.

 Interested in becoming a licensed wastewater operator?
-Access links to the IBOL website to learn more about operator training requirements, licensing requirements and fees, and to apply for an operator license.
+See the Wastewater Operator Resources page to learn more about operator training requirements, licensing requirements and fees, and to apply for an operator license.
 DEQ also offers wastewater operator certification trainings.
 Learn more about upcoming classes, locations, and registration details.